 Today, many small organizations are lifting their salary freezes as the economy stabilizes.
 Recent research shows small companies are increasing salaries more rapidly than medium or large organizations, perhaps indicating they are playing catch up in the talent market.
 Creating a clear compensation strategy will help small businesses to better allocate their limited compensation budget and stay competitive in the new economy.

-Here are three steps for small businesses to follow when creating compensation program:
+Here are three steps for small businesses to follow when creating a compensation program:

 Keep up with the Joneses